WolframResearch/LibraryLinkUtilities/README.rst

 Limitations with respect to LibraryLink
 ---------------------------------------------

-There are some LibraryLink features currently not covered by *LLU*, most notably:
+There are some LibraryLink features currently not covered by LLU, most notably:

 - Sparse Arrays
 - Tensor subsetting: `MTensor_getTensor`